 1. Formatting

-Papers must be prepared using the IEEE two-column format.
-The maximum page limit is 6 pages, including references.
+Papers must be prepared using the standard Springer format.
+The maximum page limit is 12 pages, including references.
+Ensure that all figures, tables, and equations are clearly readable and properly cited.

 Committee Member